yuk068/Game2048/README.md

-## Some simple Number - related Games made in java
+# Some simple Number - related Games made in java

-# Yuk's 2048 Game
+## 2048 Game

-Simple 2048 game playable in terminal, play by getting the Game2048 instance then invoke .start() (example in class Main)
+Simple 2048 game playable in terminal, play by getting the Game2048 instance then invoke .start() (example in class Main).

-# To be implemented:
+### To be implemented:

 1. Board customization : done
 2. Gameover operation (right now, only inputting "q" can terminate the instance)